Estimation and Inference for Moments of Ratios with Robustness against Large Trimming Bias: Discussions of the Assumptions

-This assumption requires that the distribution of the numerator $B$ is not heavy tailed.
-Note that we allow for heavy-tailed distributions of the fraction $B/A$ due to small denominator $A$, but we rule out heavy-tailed distributions of the numerator \textit{per se}.
-For Example \ref{ex:shares}, a bounded fourth moment of total amount $A$ in a group is sufficient because $0 \leq B \leq A$.
-For Example \ref{ex:ipsw}, a bounded fourth moment of the potential outcome $Y_1$ is sufficient.
+This assumption requires that the distribution of the numerator $B$ has a bounded fourth moment.
+Note that we allow for infinite fourth moment, and even infinite variance, for distributions of the fraction $B/A$ due to small values of the denominator $A$.
+However, we rule out infinite fourth moment of the numerator \textit{per se}.

+In Example \ref{ex:ipsw}, a bounded fourth moment of the potential outcome $Y_1$ under treatment is sufficient.
+For Example \ref{ex:special_regressor}, this assumption is satisfied since $B$ is bounded.